TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/README.md

 <img src="OLEDArduino/Arduino2Oled.jpg" width="300" />
 <br>

-For both approaches 1.1 and 1.2, a blink, serial temperature, and an Adafruit OLED SSD1306 example, sketches were tested - remember to change the LED pin number to 25 for the blink example and to select the Pico serial port for the temperature example.
+In addition for both approaches 1.1 and 1.2, the standard blink and a Pico serial temperature sketches were tested - remember to change the LED pin number to 25 for the blink example and to select the Pico serial port for the temperature example.

 <p align="left">
 <img src="images/image3.jpg" width="350" />